9SMTM6/typed-redux-actions-reducer/README.md

 **WIP**

-I recommend anyone new to/ willing to Improve his handling of the COmbination Typescript, React and Redux to read [this Guide](https://github.com/piotrwitek/react-redux-typescript-guide).
+I recommend anyone new to/ willing to improve his handling of the combination Typescript, React and Redux to read [this Guide](https://github.com/piotrwitek/react-redux-typescript-guide).

 ## Credits